Visualizing Cultures (website): History

 The site was created in 2002 by Professors John W. Dower of the History Faculty and Shigeru Miyagawa of Foreign Languages and Literatures.
-It is affiliated with the MIT open courseware project, a project initiated in 2001 intended to make materials from MIT courses available freely online.
+It is affiliated with the MIT OpenCourseWare project, a project initiated in 2001 intended to make materials from MIT courses available freely online.
 The site uses digitized visual archive images to develop historical units covering events in China, Japan, and the Philippines in the modern era.
 Around 28 academics from different universities collaborated with Visualizing Cultures, producing 55 units comprising essays, visual narratives, and image galleries.
 The site design and structure was developed by the project's Creative Director, Ellen Sebring.

 The first Visualizing Cultures unit, "Black Ships & Samurai," written by John Dower, juxtaposed the visual record from the two sides of the 1853–1854 encounter when Commodore Matthew Perry of the United States arrived in Japan aboard steam-powered gunboats to force long-isolationist Japan to open its borders.

 Nine of the units include curricula designed for secondary school teaching.
 The project included workshops for teachers and a traveling exhibition that toured the United States, including an exhibit as part of the revival of Stephen Sondheim's play, Pacific Overtures on Broadway, and Japan.
 Visualizing Cultures (VC) has collaborated with more than 200 museums, libraries, and archives to make the digital visual record in the form of popular, political, and commercial historical images, freely accessible under the Creative Commons license.